vietanhnd/2E-CTVRP/README.md

 # 2E_CTVRP
-This research develops an intermodal network consisting of a fleet of trucks responsible for transferring supplies at the first level while drones perform the last-mile delivrery
+This research develops an intermodal network consisting of a fleet of trucks responsible for transferring supplies at the first level while drones perform the last-mile delivery task.